Four Illegal Colonies Sealed In Faisalabad - UrduPoint

 Four Illegal Colonies Sealed In Faisalabad

-The Faisalabad Development Authority (FDA) sealed four illegal housing colonies and demolished their illegal structures, including sale office
+The Faisalabad Development Authority (FDA) sealed four illegal housing colonies and demolished their illegal structures, including sale offices

 FAISALABAD, (UrduPoint / Pakistan Point News - 6th Apr, 2023 ) :The Faisalabad Development Authority (FDA) sealed four illegal housing colonies and demolished their illegal structures, including sale offices.